-- I. Trust and Respect, in order to achieve Constitutional, accountable, effective, and respectful policing, there must be trust between the police and those they serve.
-The PSAU serves to ensure that JHPD's members abide by the spirit and letter of the laws and policies governing their actions.
+- Trust & Respect: In order to achieve constitutional, accountable, effective, and respectful policing, there must be trust between the police and those they serve.
+PSAU serves to ensure that the JHPD's members abide by the spirit and letter of the laws and policies governing their actions.
 It is paramount that the police treat all persons with respect, fairness, and dignity. - II.
-Member Accountability, the JHPD openly and readily receives all complaints reported by the public and JHPD members and fully, fairly, and effectively investigates these complaints.
-Where such a complaint is sustained against any JHPD member, whether sworn or professional, the member will be held accountable for their actions via a fair, objective, and consistent system that complies with due process. - III.
-Accountability Systems, through transparent and consistent systems to receive, properly classify, investigate, track and monitor, and adjudicate complaints, JHPD ensures its operations are functioning effectively.
-As issues arise that point to deficiencies or problems with these systems, JHPD will resolve them to ensure its accountability systems are reliable and trustworthy.
+Member Accountability: The JHPD openly and readily receives all complaints reported by the public and JHPD members and fully, fairly, and effectively investigates these complaints.
+Where such a complaint is sustained against any JHPD member, whether sworn or professional, the member will be held accountable for their actions via a fair, objective, and consistent system that complies with due process.

+III.
+Accountability Systems: Through transparent and consistent systems to receive, properly classify, investigate, track and monitor, and adjudicate complaints, the JHPD ensures its operations are functioning effectively.
+As issues arise that point to deficiencies or problems with these systems, the JHPD will resolve them to ensure its accountability systems are reliable and trustworthy.